 It’s no surprise that young people are feeling stressed.

 Mental health and wellness are just as important as physical health and fitness and can impact our participation in and enjoyment of life.
-And for kids and teens, it’s critical to nurture mental health and address any mental health concerns early – as 50% of lifelong mental health conditions start by age 14 and 75% by age 24.
+And for kids and teens, it’s critical to nurture mental health and address any mental health concerns early – 50% of all lifetime cases of mental illness begin by age 14 and 75% by age 24.